Style Guide: Critical Apparatus

 ex.
 MED, wer(e) (n.5), sense 3a

-For a Canterbury Tales reference, use the Riverside Chaucer model of citation [e.g., CT I(A)1655–57], that is, fragment number in Roman numerals, (group indicated by letter), and line numbers in Arabic.
+For a Canterbury Tales reference, use the Riverside Chaucer model of citation [e.g., CT I(A)1655–57], that is, fragment number in Roman numerals, (group indicated by letter), and line numbers in Arabic numbers.
 If the citation appears in parentheses, replace parentheses around the group identifier with square brackets.
 Capitalize the titles of individual tales, but do not otherwise punctuate them:

 ex.
 In The Knight’s Tale (CT I[A]1655–57), Chaucer compares Arcite and Palamon respectively to the tiger and the lion; see also Troy Book 3:5246 and 3:796.